nataliecardot/tribute-page-bootstrap/README.md

 #tribute-page-bootstrap

-A simple tribute page utilizing Bootstrap.
+A simple tribute page (to David Hume) utilizing Bootstrap 4.